mar9000/ecmascript4mps/README.md

   * open the project with MPS.
   * rebuild the project.
   * the *sandbox* solution contains a complete javascript example I use to test the language and the generation to text.
+  * checkout the [CalculatorJS](https://github.com/mar9000/CalculatorJS) project to see how to use this language.

 ## Build the plugin